 Many years ago, after reading a particular devotion about how a palm tree reflects the life of a Christian, palms came to represent a special symbol of faith for me.

 When I look at a palm - of any type or variety - I am reminded that its roots go deep to reach water, just as believers go deep into the living water of the Holy Word.

 The palm's thick trunk protects the precious core of a palm tree, just as our souls are protected by our physical body.

 And did you know?
 A palm becomes stronger and more resilient the more it is pushed and buffeted by strong winds.
 In the same way, a person who in adversity turns to God, will find herself drawn closer to God and her faith strengthened.

 My faith has been tested since moving to Florida.
 Seven months after arriving I was diagnosed with breast cancer - invasive ductal carcinoma.
 It was found early, and after a lumpectomy and SAVI catheter radiation, I am on a five year course of Arimidex.
 Then, five months after taking care of breast cancer, I was diagnosed with severe peripheral artery disease.
 Femoral arteries in both legs were 100 and 90 percent blocked by decades of plaque build-up.
-Thus far, it's taken five catheterization procedures to diagnose and open these arteries which are kept open with stents.
+Thus far, it's taken six catheterization procedures to diagnose and open these arteries which are kept open with stents.
 With enhanced blood testing, we've learned that my siblings and children also have this genetic condition of too much of a particular protein in the blood.

 "I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus." - Philippians 3:14 (NIV)